 Trinity Church Baraboo is re-gathering for in-person worship as local virus activity permits.
 This re-gathering will require us to learn a new way of being together: learn more below.

 If you would like to attend a service, you must reserve your seat no later than 24 hours in advance.
 To comply with diocesan and county health department guidelines, service capacity limits will be strictly enforced.
 Reserve your seat here or by leaving a message for the church office at (608) 356-3620.
-Services become available for reservations two weeks before the service.
+Services become available for reservations with as much advanced notice as possible.

 Parishioners who are over 60 years of age, who are pregnant, who are immuno-compromised, or who have other underlying health conditions are urged to speak to their healthcare provider about attending worship.